Things To See In Aswan

 The Temple Complex of Philae

-The walls depict the ancient mythological story of Isis, who brought her husband Osiris back to life after being killed by his brother Set to usurp the throne.
+The walls depict the ancient mythological story of Isis, who brought her husband Osiris back to life after being killed by his brother, Set, to usurp the throne.
 Isis then conceived a child with Osiris, called Horus, who later won the throne from Set.

 Equally as amazing as the temple and its story, is how it got here.
-UNESCO organized its move with several other Nubian Monuments, block by block, when they were threatened by flooding from the Aswan High Dam.
+UNESCO organized its move with several other Nubian Monuments, block by block, when they were threatened by floods from the Aswan High Dam.
 This effort took years and was known as Save The Monuments of Nubia.

 How To Get To The Temple of Philae